Nytierra123/Nytierra123/README.md

 ---

 ## 🚀 About Me
-- 🎓 Senior majoring in Computer Science
+- 🎓 Senior majoring in Computer Science (Graduates May 2025)
 - 💡 Interested in web development, software engineering, and data-driven apps
 - 🧩 Currently building real-time alerting systems and full-stack projects
 - 📍 Open to full-time software roles (remote or on-site)